CRich8/PV-Rooftop-ELT-and-Data-Analysis/README.md

 ## Project Outline
-This project is intended to build an end-to-end data pipeline of PV Rooftop data to visualize the cities with the highest developable area for rooftop solar panels.
+This project is intended to build an end-to-end data pipeline of PV Rooftop data to visualize the cities with the highest developable area for solar panel rooftops.

 * GCP Infrastructure built using Terraform
 * Docker container runs Airflow